ChristianGobin/react-components/README.md

 # React + Redux
 <strong> Reusable React Components & Apps </strong>
 <p>
-  Mainly SPA and some of my beginner components built with React, and Redux
+  Mainly Single Page Applications and some of my beginner components built with React, and Redux
 </p>